 - Make the most out of free breakfasts in hostels or hotels and pack yourself a sandwich for lunch.

 - Skip out on the fancy restaurant meals and hit the grocery and go on a picnic instead.

 - Find out when the free museum days are.

 - Bring a reusable bottle of water and refill this rather than buying bottled water.

 - Check out voucher codes websites for some sweet deals.

-While the changes are rather small, you will find out that making small travel savvy decisions like this will make a difference in your overall Europe travel budget and will help you stretch it out for longer.
+While the changes are rather small, you will find out that making small travel savvy decisions like this will make a difference in your overall Europe budget travel tips which can help you stretch your budget for longer.

 Walking Tours are Your Best Friend!

 One of the best ways to experience a city is to go on a FREE walking tour from a local!
 Not only does this allow you to see the major sites of each place, but you always get an insight into the history of the streets and buildings, you can identify the free attractions, and you can grill the local afterwards for recommendations on where free events are held and the best places to snag food bargains.
 There are so many museums and attractions in European cities that are free, so when it comes to sightseeing, you can travel Europe cheaply and just absorb all the incredible things on offer.
 Usually, hostels offer this so just head up to the reception desk and ask.
 Alternatively, a quick google search can help you find out if there are local waling tours in the area.